matrix-org/matrix-spec/content/appendices.md

 ## 3PID Types

-Third Party Identifiers (3PIDs) represent identifiers on other namespaces that might be associated with a particular person.
+Third-party Identifiers (3PIDs) represent identifiers on other namespaces that might be associated with a particular person.
 They comprise a tuple of `medium` which is a string that identifies the namespace in which the identifier exists, and an `address`: a string